Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Results and discussions

 \section{Results and discussions}

-We systematically evaluate performance of the MConv-based HyDEA through three benchmark cases governed by viscous incompressible fluid dynamics, and provide comprehensive comparisons against both the standalone CG-type method and standard convolution-based HyDEA in Ref.~\cite{bai2026hybrid}.
+We systematically evaluate the performance of the grid-spacing-aware HyDEA through three benchmark cases governed by viscous incompressible fluid dynamics, and provide comprehensive comparisons against both the standalone CG-type method and standard convolution-based HyDEA in Ref.~\cite{bai2026hybrid}.

 Case 1: In Section~\ref{Case1_cavity_cylinder}, HyDEA is evaluated for two-dimensional~(2D) lid-driven cavity flow with an embedded stationary circular cylinder.
 The computational grid is locally refined near the cylinder region, with $\Delta_{\max}/\Delta_{\min} \approx 2.3$.